dmytro108/itsynd/week2/task1/README.md

 #### Test 3 - Stress test of ECS Fargate
 The conditions of this test are the same as EC2 ASG stress test.
-As you can see from the chart, the problematic range from the last test was passed with dignity - the response time was no more than 2.6s
+As you can see from the graph (two consecutive tests on the graph), the problematic range from the EC2 ASG stress test was passed better.
+The maximum response time was 12s versus 40s for the EC2 solution, although I also consider this result to be unacceptable.
+The CloudWatch dashboard also shows that the start of new tasks with containers is much faster.

 | Test conditions| |
 |---------------|-----|
 | maximum users | 500 |